 “Is the Orange Rocket Barberry Evergreen?”

 No, there are both deciduous and evergreen Barberries, but this variety is deciduous.
-Therefore, it will drop all of its leaves, and wait patiently for the return of warm weather.
+So, it will drop all of its leaves, and wait for the return of warm weather.
 On the plus side, this means it’s able to handle cold better than many evergreen plants.
-The bare branches also create an intriguing winter-scape texture thanks to their upright nature.
+The bare branches also create an intriguing winter-scape texture feature.

 “Does it have thorns?”